SpenceKonde/DxCore/README.md

 ```

 ### Clock troubleshooting
-On a classic AVR, selecting a clock source (external crystal or clock) which does not function is not subtle: You burn the bootloader to set the fuse to use that clock source, and the chip ceases to respond, including all attempts to program.
+On a classic AVR, the result of selecting a clock source (external crystal or clock) which does not function is not subtle: You burn the bootloader to set the fuse to use that clock source, and the chip ceases to respond, including all attempts to program.
 Fortunately, the Dx-series parts handle this situation more gracefully.
 However, without assistance from the core, recognizing that the problem was infact a missing clock could be challenging.
 In order to aid in debugging such issues, DxCore will never run the sketch if the selected clock is not present.
 It will try for a short time before giving up and showing a blink code on pin PA7 (Arduino pin number 7); this blink code will be shown until the chip is reset.
 Similarly, on the DB-series, which features Clock Failure Detection, a clock failure at runtime will trigger a different blink code.

 #### Blink Codes
 All blink codes issued by the core start with the LED pin switching states three times (ie, if it is off, it will turn on, off, then on again), followed by a number of flashes indicating the nature of the failure.
 This will then repeat - since it initially changes state three times, this means that the pattern will be inverted the second time through.
 The number of short flashes indicates the nature of the problem: Three flashes indicates that the selected clock source was not present at startup.
 Four flashes indicates that it was present at startup, but then disappeared while it was running.
 It is hoped that this will make the blink codes distinctive enough that they cannot be mistaken for the running sketch.
 The core provides no facility to disable this, move it to another pin, or otherwise alter the clock source startup behavior.
 If you require this, compile with the internal oscillator at the desired frequency selected, and switch to the crystal or external clock at the beginning of your `setup()` function.
 In this case, on the DB-series parts, the clock failure detection will not be enabled, and - if you wish - you may enable it and write your own ISR to handle the CFD interrupt.